 If you take or use counterfeit medicines or medical devices you are risking your health.

 Counterfeit medicines or medical devices are imitation goods which are packaged to look like genuine items.
-Products are considered counterfeit if they are falsely manufactured, packaged or advertised.
+Products are considered counterfeit (fake) if they are falsely manufactured, packaged or advertised.

 Using counterfeit medicines or medical devices carries a high risk of unexpected or potentially serious reactions.